Free ESL Simple Sentence Writing Worksheets

 Put on the board questions like:

-Looking for a virtually inexhaustible resource for ESL conversation questions?
-Well, look no farther than here.
-Our good friends at The Internet TESOL Journal have a large database of questions.
-They are alphabetically organized by topics such as – annoying things, tipping and major American holidays.
+Our good friends at The Internet TESOL Journal have a large database of ESL conversation questions.
+They are alphabetically organized by topics such as – annoying things, tipping and your major American holidays.